Discover the historic Reims Cathedral © French Moments

 • The ones that frame the rose window portray Mary Magdalene on the right and Christ the Pilgrim on the left.

-• The latter statues is related to two other smaller ones which are just located on the edge of the rose window.
+• The latter statues are related to two smaller ones located on the edge of the rose window.
 They represent the Pilgrims at Emmaus.

-Above the rose window, one can make out the eroded depiction of David and Goliath.
+Above the rose window, one can see the eroded depiction of David and Goliath.

 Third Level